 The Play 1 has accurate sound production just like the Play 3, but the smaller size doesn’t allow it to be a very successful main speaker.
 But a trick we discovered was pairing two Play 1s together.
 This significantly increases the volume levels and gives you stereo sound if you do pair it with the Sonos Playbar or your existing home theater system.

-The Sonos Play 1 only features two drivers while the larger Sonos Play 3 has three.
+Similar to JBL LSR308 and Yamaha HS8, the Sonos Play 1 only features two drivers while the larger Sonos Play 3 has three.
 The Sonos Play 3 also has one more amplifier than the two on the Sonos Play 1.

 The additional channels on the Play 3 speaker is what gives it more power.
 The Play 3 also has an additional bass radiator.
 The bass radiator is what will help it project the lower notes on the spectrum more accurately.